futartup/S15AB/README.md

     "always_apply": true
 },
 {
-    "name": "Blur", (Used this because sometimes sometimes the camera can shake ) "always_apply": false,
+    "name": "Blur", (Used this because sometimes the camera can shake ) "always_apply": false,
     "p": 0.2
 },